How To Wash Coconut Oil Out Of Hair: 12 Natural Ways

 This is yet another popular home remedy to remove coconut oil from your hair.
 You may mix a cup of vodka with two cups of water and use it as a post-shampoo rinse.
 Leave it on for 15-20 minutes and then wash your hair with water.

-This is a traditional home remedy for keeping the hair healthy and removing excess grease.
+This is a traditional home remedy for keeping the hair healthy and removing excess grease (5).
 Apply a paste of henna powder and water to your hair and wash it off once it dries.

-This simple remedy is said to remove excess grease and coconut oil from the hair.
+This simple remedy may help remove excess grease and coconut oil from the hair as it can control excess oil on the scalp (6).
 Soak a cotton ball with witch hazel oil and apply it to your scalp and hair.
 Wash it off after 30 minutes.

 This is the most popular home remedy for removing excess grease from the hair.
+Advocates of using baking soda on the scalp say they help cleanse the scalp without removing natural oils from the hair.
+Users also report less greasiness and softer hair strands.
+However, there is no evidence available to confirm these claims (7).
 Mix two tablespoons of baking soda and water and massage the paste for 5 to 10 minutes onto your scalp and hair.
 Wash it off with warm water.

 A blogger recalls her personal experience of battling the extreme greasiness of coconut oil on her washed hair.
 She used some coconut oil after washing her hair for a shiny texture, but instead saw a super oily and wet-looking outcome.
 She tried blow drying as well, but all in vain!
 Then a friendly suggestion came to her rescue.
 She notes, “She told me to take baking soda and apply it to my hair in the shower to strip it of the oil.
 Hopefully, that will work and make my hair look normal again.
 Moral of the story?
 Stay away from coconut oil on your hair if you have fine hair like mine (i).”

-Applying a mix of your regular shampoo or lemon water and aloe vera gel also removes coconut oil.
+Applying a mix of your regular shampoo or lemon water and aloe vera gel may also help remove coconut oil.
 You may leave the mixture on for a few minutes before washing it off.

 The acidity in lemon is said to remove grease and coconut oil from your hair.
 You may mix the juice of half a lemon and a cup of water and use it as a post-shampoo rinse.
 Leave it on for 5-10 minutes and wash the hair with lukewarm water.